maikemp/Stechuhr/README.md

 - **Color-coded output**: Positive saldo in green, negative in red.
 - **Missing days**: Days without any stamps are assumed to have been worked as expected (no overtime, no undertime).
 This also covers **vacation and sick days** -- if you don't stamp on a day, it counts as if you worked your expected hours (saldo = 0).
 - **Excel output**: One `.xlsx` file per year, 12 sheets (one per month), with formatted rows for each workday (Mon-Fri).
+- **Manual Excel editing**: Edit times directly in the spreadsheet, then run `stempel update` to recalculate hours and balances.
 - **Shell completion**: Tab completion for bash, zsh, and fish.

 ## Installation